 Companies need to plan carefully in advance before implementing an EMI scheme.
 They should ideally establish what they are trying to achieve before taking any further steps.

 The first question might be ‘which employees are they trying to include?’.
-Is this merely intended to be a scheme for a
+Is this merely intended to be a scheme for a couple of key individuals or will it extend to the second-tier of management, or possibly all employees?

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.